Aroma & Tasting Notes

 SL-28 is the most common variety planted in Kenya.
-It is best suited for medium-high altitudes with moderate rainfall, and shows drought resistance.
+It is best suited for medium-high altitudes with moderate rainfall and shows drought resistance.
 SL-28 can be left untended for several years or decades and still maintain its productivity.
 Some trees in Kenya may be 60-80 years old.
 It was created from varieties collected from Tanzania in 1931, formerly Tanganyika.
 SL-28 has spread out of Kenya and is now grown in smaller quantities across Latin America as well.
 Genetic tests have shown it is a relative of the Bourbon variety group.

 Ruiru 11 is a compact cultivar with good yield created as a result of the coffee berry disease epidemic that caused the loss of 50% of Kenya’s coffee crops in 1968.
-The Coffee Research Institute focused its efforts on disease resistant cultivars with high yields and good cup quality.
+The Coffee Research Institute focused its efforts on disease-resistant cultivars with high yields and good cup quality.
 Caturra and Timor hybrids were crossed with more complex hybrids to eventually create Ruiru-11, named for the research station.
 Ruiru-11 must be pollinated by hand for a seed to be viable which limits its application on a very large scale.
 Ruiru-11 generally offers less complex acidity than SL-28 or SL-34, causing farmers to choose between resilience and quality.

 Batian is the newest cultivar to be created by the Coffee Research Institute.
-Released in 2010, Batian is a resistant variety to leaf rust and berry disease created by crossing Ruiru 11 with SL-28, SL34 and other varieties.
+Released in 2010, Batian is a resistant variety to leaf rust and berry disease created by crossing Ruiru 11 with SL-28, SL34, and other varieties.
 Batian is more promising for specialty coffee because of its increased cup quality compared to Ruiru-11.

 Current Climate in Kenya

 Kenya continues to struggle against climate change and urbanization.
 Climate change is creating shorter, less predictable rainy seasons and drought in some areas of the country.
 This is causing decreased yields and less certain quality.
 Many farmers are looking to produce different crops or to raise livestock for a more reliable income.
-As more people relocate to the cities, land is becoming increasingly more expensive in the primary coffee growing regions surrounding Nairobi.
+As more people relocate to the cities, the land is becoming increasingly more expensive in the primary coffee-growing regions surrounding Nairobi.
 As coffee becomes increasingly more difficult to grow, farmers may opt to sell their land to developers.

 Domestic consumption of Kenyan coffee is growing, attributed directly to the growth of the Kenyan middle class.
 Over the last 10 years, local consumption doubled to 5% of national production.
-Between 2015 and 2017, the number of cafe’s grew to about 400 from just over 200 and the number of local roasters grew to 25.
+Between 2015 and 2017, the number of cafes grew to about 400 from just over 200 and the number of local roasters grew to 25.

 Over the last 20 years, Kenya’s output has declined by about 50%, but the average price per kilo has nearly doubled.
 The specialty coffee industry continues to value the vibrant acidity and unique flavor of Kenyan coffee.
-The addition of the second window for fully traceable Kenyan coffee represents opportunity that did not previously exist to build strong relationships between consumer nations and Kenyan producers.
+The addition of the second window for fully traceable Kenyan coffee represents an opportunity that did not previously exist to build strong relationships between consumer nations and Kenyan producers.